VR brain training shows promise for kids with ADHD

 Summary

 This study tests a new type of brain training for children with ADHD.
-It uses a device that measures brain activity and gives feedback, sometimes combined with virtual reality (VR) goggles.
-The goal is to see if this training can reduce symptoms like inattention and hyperactivity.
-110 children aged 7-12 will take part in 16 sessions over 8 weeks, and their progress will be tracked through tests and parent/teacher reports.
+It uses a device that measures brain activity and gives feedback, sometimes with virtual reality goggles.
+The goal is to see if this training can improve attention and reduce hyperactivity.
+About 110 children aged 7 to 12 will take part in 16 sessions over 8 weeks.

 Get updates